A BRIEF HISTORY

 • More settlers came from eastern Canada, Europe and the United States.

-• The homesteaders managed to survive the long cold winters in their log cabins or sod huts.
-They also lived through drought, grasshoppers and prairie fires.
+• The pioneers managed to survive the long cold winters in their log cabins or sod huts.

 • Towns grew along the railroad tracks.